Intellectual Property in a New Business - Explained

 - Note: Often, founders will come into the firm by contributing valuable intellectual property.
 This is generally covered in the shareholder subscription agreement.

-Independent Contractor Services Agreement: This agreement establishes the ownership rights of the corporation with regard to intellectual property created by independent contractors in the course of a project.
+An Independent Contractor Agreement should contain provisions that establish the ownership rights of the Company with regard to intellectual property created by independent contractors in the course of a project.

 - Note: As with employees, independent contractors may contribute to the development of intellectual property.